 You do not need to do anything.
 Any sponsorship you have received online will be automatically transferred to us.
 The same applies for Virgin Money Giving and BT MyDonate.

-Your friends and family are welcome to join us at Harry Warren House where they can cheer you across the finish line!
-There will be food and drink available for your friends and family to purchase.
+Your friends and family are welcome to join us at Acton Field Campsite where they can cheer you across the finish line!
+We welcome people to come along and celebrate your achievement.

-Before the start of the trek we will have tea, coffee and croissants available to purchase.
-Please make sure you have a substantial breakfast before arriving.
-There will be a delicious hog roast and glass of prosecco for all our walkers as a thank you at the end of the trek.
+There will be tea, coffee and croissants available to buy at the start but please make sure you have a substantial breakfast before arriving to fuel your walk.
+We will be serving up a delicious hog roast and glass of prosecco for all our walkers as a thank you at the end of the trek.
 There will also be refreshments available to buy should your family and friends wish to join you for a bite to eat.

-On the day you will be given an emergency number to contact should you need any assistance and there will be roaming medics and trek-masters along the route.
-There will also be regular checkpoints where medical and event staff will provide support.
+Every walker will receive an emergency number to contact should you need any assistance and there will be roaming medics and trek-masters along the route.
+You'll also find medical and support staff at each of the checkpoints.

 Yes, please email firstname.lastname@example.org to find out more.